Skip to main content

 Why it’s important to clean your dog’s ears

-Cleaning your dog’s ears is a way to reduce the buildup of dirt, yeast, and other bacteria in your dog’s ears.
-These materials can easily get caught in a dog’s ear canal because it’s horizontal, and only a good cleaning, preferably with an ear cleaner, can get it out.
+Cleaning your dog’s ears is a way to reduce the buildup of dirt, yeast, and other bacteria.
+These materials can easily get caught in a canine ear canal because it’s horizontal, and only a good cleaning, preferably with an ear cleaner, can get it out.
 If you don’t nix the buildup, it can cause a pup’s ear to itch and even create an infection.
+This is when you'll notice your dog scratching at their ears, or even rubbing them on the ground.

 How often should you clean your dog’s ears?

 This answer depends on your dog, their lifestyle, and their overall ear health.
-Generally, cleaning the ears once per month is fine.
-However, pups with low-hanging, floppy ears, like bassett hounds, beagles, and cocker spaniels, are more prone to ear infections and typically require more frequent cleanings.
+Some dogs with healthy, clean ears won't need cleaning at all (besides after swimming or getting dirty)!
+Generally, though, cleaning the ears once per month is fine for dogs who have problematic wax buildup or a funky smell coming from the ears.
+However, pups with low-hanging, floppy ears, like Bassett hounds, beagles, and cocker spaniels, are more prone to ear infections and typically require more frequent cleanings.

-Ear cleaning in dogs is also essential after the pet comes in contact with water, whether it’s for a bath or a fun swim.
-Yeast thrives in damp ears.
-Your poor pup can develop an infection if it builds up and isn’t removed.
+Ear cleaning in dogs is also essential after the pet comes in contact with water, whether it’s for a bath or a fun swim in the ocean.
+Yeast thrives in damp ears, so your poor pup can develop an infection if it builds up and isn’t removed.

 Keeping tabs on your pet’s unique ears can help you come up with a cadence for cleanings.
 If your dog displays any of these behaviors, it may be time for an ear cleaning: